Ujj25/Redis_monitor/README.md

 $ npm install
 ```

-4: Now you are ready for run Application
+4: Now you are ready to run the Application
 ```sh
 $ npm start
 ```